-The collect for the last Sunday after Trinity (which is often called 'Bible Sunday'.)
+The collect for the last Sunday of Trinity ('Bible Sunday')

 The Bible is so long that it would be difficult-if not impossible-to memorise all of it.
 So we subdivide it into small manageable 'chunks' of three progressively smaller sizes: we speak of books, chapters and verses.
 When citing the position of a passage, we first name the book, then the chapter and finally the verse or verses.